Title of PhD: The Implementation of Ecosystem Services Values into Policy Tools and Decision-Making Processes

-Supervisors: Professor Jon Sadler, Dr Dan van der Horst and Dr Corrado Di Maria
+Supervisors: Professor Jon Sadler and Dr Dan van der Horst

 Oliver holds a diploma in economics from the University of Oldenburg, Germany.
 His studies were focussed on sustainability economics and management.
 Whilst studying, Oliver gained a special interest in the political dimension of environmental-economic problems; particularly why governmental institutions so often fail to inhibit or mitigate market failures.
 His diploma thesis was ‘die institutionenökonomische Analyse des Politikversagens beim Klimaschutz’ (the institutional-economic analysis of the political failure in climate protection).

-Oliver is member of the Valuing Nature Network (VNN), the Natural Capital Initiative (NCI), the UK Business Council for Sustainable Development (BCSD-UK) Corporate Ecosystem Valuation (CEV) task force, and the Ecosystems Knowledge Network (EKN).
+He is member of the Ecosystem Services Partnership (ESP), Valuing Nature Network (VNN), the Natural Capital Initiative (NCI), and the UK Business Council for Sustainable Development (BCSD-UK) Corporate Ecosystem Valuation (CEV) task force.

 Hölzinger, O., 2011.
 Economic Valuation in Practice: The Green Infrastructure in Birmingham and the Black Country.
 In Young, C, Besenyei, L., Hooper, I. and Moreton-Jones, K. (eds) (2011) Landscape ecology and ecosystem services.
 Proceedings of the 18th Annual Conference of ialeUK.
 Wolverhampton: ialeUK, pp. 210–213.

 Hölzinger, O. & Morris, J., 2011.
-The Economic Evaluation of Moorcroft Wood LNR and the Influence of the Black Country Living Landscape Community Involvement Programme, Birmingham: Birmingham & Black Country Wildlife Trust.
+The Economic Evaluation of Moorcroft Wood LNR and the Influence of the Black Country Living Landscape Community Involvement Programme, Birmingham & Black Country Wildlife Trust, Birmingham.
 Available at: http://ceep-online.co.uk/index.php/projects-a-publications/78-the-economic-evaluation-of-moorcroft-wood-lnr-and-the-influence-of-the-black-country-living-landscape-community-involvement-programme.

 Hölzinger, O. & Dench, D., 2011.
-The Economic Value of Gwen Finch Wetland Reserve, Worcester: Worcestershire Wildlife Trust.
+The Economic Value of Gwen Finch Wetland Reserve, Worcestershire Wildlife Trust, Worcester.
 Available at: http://ceep-online.co.uk/index.php/projects-a-publications/77-the-economic-evaluation-of-gwen-finch-wetland-reserve.

 Hölzinger, O., 2011.
-The Value of Green Infrastructure in Birmingham and the Black Country - The Total Economic Value of Ecosystem Services provided by the Urban Green Infrastructure, Birmingham: Birmingham & Black Country Wildlife Trust.
+The Value of Green Infrastructure in Birmingham and the Black Country - The Total Economic Value of Ecosystem Services provided by the Urban Green Infrastructure, Birmingham & Black Country Wildlife Trust, Birmingham.
 Available at: http://ceep-online.co.uk/index.php/projects-a-publications/75-the-value-of-green-infrastructure-in-birmingham-and-the-black-country.